 Proven practices that reduce domestic violence crime will by themselves reduce sexual crimes because the children in the homes will be less likely to commit these crimes as adults.
 Reforming the custody courts will directly save children who are now forced to live with their abusers and the protected children will be less likely to commit sex crimes as adults.

 In recent years the United States has launched campaigns to prevent sexual abuse in the military and on college campuses.
-The CDC findings that nearly a quarter of our children are sexually assaulted demands a similar program.
+The CDC’s research finding that nearly a quarter of our children are sexually assaulted demands a similar program.
 Present practices treat crimes against children by strangers very seriously, but the large majority of child sexual abuse committed by people the children know is routinely denied and minimized.
 Bill Delahunt created a special office to prosecute sexual crimes against children, particularly incest.
-This contributed to the success in Quincy.
-Today standard practices in cases of incest is to focus on reunification instead of punishment.
+This contributed to the success of Quincy.
+Today standard practices in cases of incest are to focus on reunification instead of punishment.
 This encourages sexual assault because the offenders have reason to expect they will get away with their crimes.
 Law enforcement, rather than social workers, must lead criminal investigations concerning child sexual abuse and gather evidence for the purpose of prosecuting the crimes.